open-innovations/leeds-2023/docs/metrics/roadshow-attendees.md

 templateEngine: njk,md
 ---

+# {{ title }}

 This [Hex cartogram](https://open-innovations.org/blog/2017-05-08-mapping-election-with-hexes) shows number of roadshow attendees who submitted Typeform responses categorised by their ward of residence (based on their supplied postcode).

 {% include "visualisations/roadshow-attendees/ward-hex.njk" %}

+This chart shows the number of roadshow surveys submitted per week.
+The value is the cumulative feedback submitted.

 {% include "visualisations/roadshow-attendees/cumulative-graph.njk" %}

-This shows the cumulative feedback submitted.